Brain-Battle/Brain-Battle-Documentation/gopro-streaming-receiving.md

 ```
 (Please refer to the [2nd step](#2ndMonaserver) of setting the second instance of monaserver)
 - Chose other streaming options accordingly and stream
-## Receive Streamings
+## Receive Streams
-### Receive streaming with FFplay from FFmpeg
+### Receive stream with FFplay from FFmpeg
 - Install [FFmpeg](https://ffmpeg.org/) on your device
+	- MacOS & Linux: install with respective package manager (homebrew is recommended for MacOS)
+	- Windows: install with winget to avoid annoying `$PATH` setup
 - Modify and run
 ```
 ffplay -an -flags low_delay -fflags nobuffer -framedrop -strict experimental -probesize 32 -analyzeduration 0 -sync ext rtmp://[ip:port-number]
   ```
-to receive streaming of the first GoPro.
-Modify the `[ip:port-number]` part accordingly, the `ip` should be replaced with your local ip
+to receive stream of the first GoPro.
+Modify the `[ip:port-number]` part accordingly, the `ip` should be replaced with your local ip.
+The flags are used to lower the delay.
-- To receive the streaming of the **1st** GoPro, the port-number is optional, example:
+- To receive the stream of the **1st** GoPro, the port-number is optional, example:
 ```
 ... -sync ext rtmp://192.168.178.10
 ```
-- To receive the streaming of the **2nd** GoPro, change the port number accordingly (please refers to the step "Modify the port for the second Monaserver"), example:
+- To receive the stream of the **2nd** GoPro, change the port number accordingly (please refers to the step "Modify the port for the second Monaserver"), example:
 ```
 ... -sync ext rtmp://192.168.178.10:9999
 ```